Caucasian race: Subraces

-Usage in the United States
+Usage in the United States and Australia

 Besides its use in anthropology and related fields, the term "Caucasian" has often been used in the United States in a different, social context to describe a group commonly called "white people".
 "White" also appears as a self-reporting entry in the U.S. Census.
 Naturalization as a United States citizen was restricted to "free white persons" by the Naturalization Act of 1790, and later extended to other resident populations by the Naturalization Act of 1870, Indian Citizenship Act of 1924 and Immigration and Nationality Act of 1952.
 The Supreme Court in United States v.
 Bhagat Singh Thind (1923) decided that Asian Indians were ineligible for citizenship because, though deemed "Caucasian" anthropologically, they were not white like European descendants since most laypeople did not consider them to be "white" people.
 This represented a change from the Supreme Court's earlier opinion in Ozawa v.
 United States, in which it had expressly approved of two lower court cases holding "high caste Hindus" to be "free white persons" within the meaning of the naturalization act.
 Government lawyers later recognized that the Supreme Court had "withdrawn" this approval in Thind.
 In 1946, the U.S. Congress passed a new law establishing a small immigration quota for Indians, which also permitted them to become citizens.
 Major changes to immigration law, however, only later came in 1965, when many earlier racial restrictions on immigration were lifted.
 This resulted in confusion about whether American Hispanics are included as "white", as the term Hispanic originally applied to Spanish heritage but has since expanded to include all people with origins in Spanish speaking countries.
 In other countries, the term Hispanic is rarely used.

 The United States National Library of Medicine often used the term "Caucasian" as a race in the past.
 However, it later discontinued such usage in favor of the more narrow geographical term European, which traditionally only applied to a subset of Caucasoids.

+In Australia, the federal and state police forces continue to use the descriptor Caucasian, along with Aboriginal, Asian, and other as of March 2025.